TheOdinProject/curriculum/advanced_html_css/animation/transitions.md

 This section contains helpful links to related content.
 It isn't required, so consider it supplemental.

 - Up until now, you have only controlled the speed of your transitions with the help of keyword values like `ease` and `ease-in`.
 However, CSS allows you to define your own timing functions with the help of timing functions like `steps` and `cubic-bezier`.
 In specific, [the `cubic-bezier` function](https://developer.mozilla.org/en-US/docs/Web/CSS/easing-function#cubic_b%C3%A9zier_easing_function) is widely used.
-  - [This article](https://blog.maximeheckel.com/posts/cubic-bezier-from-math-to-motion/) discusses `cubic-bezier` functions in detail.
-While it has a ton of mathematics, you do not need to delve deep into it apart from a creating a basic idea about their purpose.
+- While the [`cubic-bezier`](https://blog.maximeheckel.com/posts/cubic-bezier-from-math-to-motion/) function has a ton of mathematics, you do not need to delve deep into it apart from a creating a basic idea about its purpose.
 - You can play around with the [CSS Cubic Bezier Generator](https://www.cssportal.com/css-cubic-bezier-generator/) to not only view how the `cubic-bezier` value works in an editable demo, but also to compare the different `transition-timing-function` values side by side.